 must vote to pass the student on the entire examination, both written and oral sections, with no

 more than one dissenting or abstaining vote.

 Two or more dissenting or abstaining votes will result in a determination that the student has failed the comprehensive examination.
-A report of this decision must be sent to the Graduate School and the student no later than two weeks after
+A report of this decision must be sent to the MU Office of Graduate Studies and the student no later than two weeks after

 the comprehensive exam is completed.

 Expect the comprehensive exam to be the most difficult exam you will

 ever take.
 The exam will consist of a written and an oral section.
 Your

 major adviser will be responsible for organizing the written section of

 the exam.
 Each of your committee members will be allowed to ask